samuel-me/Projects/README.md

-# an attempt to classify two types of breast cancer with machine learning
+# A list of aome of my Machine Learning Projects